Note Identification – Music Theory

 In the above graphic, we have tied together two whole notes placed on the staff one octave higher than the first two examples and it is also a C note.
 Below the staff of the first two measures is the new symbol (in red again) for directing the performer to play the note two octaves lower than as notated.
 The consequence of this direction is to play the note at the location shown in the second two measures, two octaves below the notes staff placement.

 Graphically, three differences exist that are similar to the ottava bassa where the first difference is where the quindicesima ma is placed above the staff and quindicesima mb is placed below the staff.
-The second difference is the direction of the vertical line as one points upward, quindicesima mb and the other is pointing downward for the quindicesima ma.
-Finally, the designations of ma versus mb complete the differences.
+The second difference is the direction of the vertical line as one points upward, quindicesima ma and the other is pointing downward for the quindicesima mb.
+Finally and somewhat redundantly, the designations of ma versus mb complete the differences between these two symbols.
 An audio sample is provided to assist you in expanding your internal awareness of the symbols.

 Just as a reminder, these octave symbols, the ottava bassa and the quindicesima, do not alter the note name but they alter the frequency value by changing which octave the note is to be performed in.